 Hotel Outreach Automation

 Short answer: We built an end-to-end system that discovers hotels, enriches each property with the data the AI needs, generates a personalized sales message per property, sends it, and handles replies.
-It runs on n8n, the Claude API, and a custom Playwright scraper.
+It runs on Playwright, enrichabl, the Claude API, Smartlead, and n8n.
 One hour of manual sales work per property collapses into minutes of compute.
 Hundreds of properties get touched per run.

 TL;DR

-n8n orchestration + Playwright scraping + Claude API personalization + Smartlead sending + AI-classified reply handling.
+- n8n orchestration + Playwright data collection + Claude API personalization + Smartlead sending + AI-classified reply handling.
 Five stages, fully automated.

 The problem: sales outreach that does not scale